- Management Plan

 Details of the translocation are as follows:

-- To trap and translocate at least 600 individuals from 3 donor populations to simulate the natural dispersal process.
+- To trap and translocate at least 600 individuals per year in the period 2023-2027 from 3 donor populations to simulate the natural dispersal process.

-- Individuals from 3 donor sites (the only remaining strong populations of ground squirrels with healthy genetics) will be released to 40 recipient sites where the small colonies have low genetic diversity.
+- Individuals from 3 donor sites (the only remaining strong populations of ground squirrels with healthy genetics) will be released to 40 recipient sites during a 5-year period, where the small colonies have low genetic diversity.
 This translocation targets all known colonies of ground squirrels in Slovakia.

 - Two waves of capture and release will take place: spring and summer 2023.
 Young males and pregnant females are targeted in spring and juveniles during summer to mimic the natural dispersal when males seek mating partners, pregnant females build new burrows to give birth and juveniles disperse to establish new colonies.